ryanaustinf/LALR/README.md

 3. Create a concrete subclass implementation of Tokenizer.
 Refer to Tokenizer's implementation

-SYNTACTICAL ANALYSIS
-4. run TableGenerator using "java -jar TableGenerator.jar <CFG filename>" -fix any errors that pop up.
-If SR or RR conflicts pop up, double check your grammar

 SYNTAX DIRECTED TRANSLATION
-5. Implement all the NonTerminals as a subclass of NonTerminal.
+4. Implement all the NonTerminals as a subclass of NonTerminal.
 This means implement execute() and interpret()
 	Essentially, use getComponent() to get the necessary tokens or NonTerminals e.g.